-- $\cdot \,$ the progress and costs of our research and development programs; - $\cdot\,$ the scope, timing and results of pre-clinical testing and clinical trials;

-- patient recruitment and enrollment in current and future clinical trials; - · the costs involved in seeking regulatory approvals for our product candidates; - the costs involved in filing and pursuing patent applications and enforcing patent claims; - · the establishment of collaborations and strategic alliances; - · the cost of manufacturing and commercialization activities and arrangements; - the results of operations; - $\cdot$ demand for MUSE; - the cost, timing and outcome of regulatory reviews; - · the rate of technological advances; - · ongoing determinations of the potential commercial success of our products under development; - $\cdot$ the level of resources devoted to sales and marketing capabilities; and

-• the activities of competitors.
+- the progress and costs of our research and development programs; - \cdot the scope, timing and results of pre-clinical testing and clinical trials; - · patient recruitment and enrollment in current and future clinical trials; - the costs involved in seeking regulatory approvals for our product candidates; - the costs involved in filing and pursuing patent applications and enforcing patent claims; - · the establishment of collaborations and strategic alliances; - · the cost of manufacturing and commercialization activities and arrangements; - the results of operations; - demand for MUSE; - the cost, timing and outcome of regulatory reviews; - the rate of technological advances; - · ongoing determinations of the potential commercial success of our products under development; - the level of resources devoted to sales and marketing capabilities; and - the activities of competitors.

 To obtain additional capital when needed, we will evaluate alternative financing sources, including, but not limited to, the issuance of equity or debt securities, corporate alliances, joint ventures and licensing agreements.
 However, there can be no assurance that funding will be available on favorable terms, if at all.
+We are continually evaluating our existing portfolio and we may choose to divest or spin-off one or more of our products or product candidates at any time.
 We cannot assure you that we will successfully develop our products under development or that our products, if successfully developed, will generate revenues sufficient to enable us to earn a profit.
 If we are unable to obtain additional capital, management may be required to explore alternatives to reduce cash used by operating activities, including the termination of research and development efforts that may appear to be promising to us, the sale of certain assets and the reduction in overall operating activities.

-We have an accumulated deficit of \$161.7 million as of June 30, 2006 and expect to continue to incur substantial operating losses for the foreseeable future.
+We have an accumulated deficit of \$167.9 million as of September 30, 2006 and expect to continue to incur substantial operating losses for the foreseeable future.

-We have generated a cumulative net loss of \$161.7 million for the period from our inception through June 30, 2006, and we anticipate losses for the next several years due to increased investment in our research and development programs and limited revenues.
+We have generated a cumulative net loss of \$167.9 million for the period from our inception through September 30, 2006, and we anticipate losses for the next several years due to increased investment in our research and development programs and limited revenues.
 There can be no assurance that we will be able to achieve profitability or that we will be successful in the future.